 In other words, if a commuter sees some bubble letters on a panel rather an advert, they might think they're about to get their bag nicked.

-The Broken Windows Theory has been widely criticised by criminologists, with one study concluding that "the relationship between disorder and serious crime is modest, and even that relationship is largely an artefact of more fundamental social forces".
+The Broken Windows Theory has been widely criticized by criminologists, with one study concluding that "the relationship between disorder and serious crime is modest, and even that relationship is largely an artifact of more fundamental social forces."
 Effectively, some graffiti on a wall isn't going to inspire someone to rob a house; the societal and economic causes for this kind of crime could be numerous, and the solution is endlessly more complicated than just locking up some guys with spray cans.
 In Robson's case, it was spending a year in prison that really exposed him to crime, not painting some walls.

-The fact is: people aren't going to stop doing graffiti, so why not direct already stretched resources towards crime that actually affects people?
+The fact is: People aren't going to stop doing graffiti, so why not direct already stretched resources towards crime that actually affects people?

 Despite increasingly harsh sentences and enhanced surveillance tactics, graffiti writers will continue to paint.
 In turn, millions of pounds of taxpayer's money continues to be pumped into the prosecution of graffiti, without a thought to whether it's actually what the British public need or want.

 * Name has been changed to protect Robson's identity.